AlexanderPoone/arcgis-demo-collection/2d/README.md

 ### Issues in the original widget

 1. The opacity slider is not displayed correctly and unusable after importing several images.
+It has been resolved since the new widget does not use an opacity slider anymore.
 ![img/b0001.png](img/b0001.png)

 (Copyright Ka Wah Properties, Free Use only)